 Antigua (pronounced An-tee'ga) is located in the middle of the Leeward Islands in the Eastern Caribbean, roughly 17 degrees north of the equator.

-are the islands of Montserrat and Guadaloupe, and to the north
+the islands of Montserrat and Guadaloupe, and to the north and west

 Antigua, the largest of the English-speaking Leeward Islands, is about 14 miles long and 11 miles wide, encompassing 108 square miles.
 Its highest point is Boggy